SecurityArtWork/MEMT/README.md

 ## TODOs

-* Add the daemon option to the CLI (Actually it only supports manual sending of samples)
+* Add the daemon option to the (Actually it only supports manual sending of samples) –CLI–.
-* Improve user interface
+* Improve user interface –Web–.
+* Add more accurate catalog algorithms –Analysis tooling–.

+## NEXT.

+Stay tuned for more interesting features comming soon!